All Episodes

 I happen to skew towards the latter.

-Do the do the immigrants have constitutional rights?
+Do immigrants have constitutional rights?

-Well, they have some, but they clearly they don't have all because you don't deport citizens, but you can deport an immigrant, illegal immigrant.
+Well, they have some, but clearly they don't have all because you don't deport citizens, but you can deport an immigrant, illegal immigrant.

 I would simply say, whom do you think the Constitution entrusts to fight a war?

-The Supreme Court or the legislature and the executive.
+The Supreme Court or the legislature and the executive?

 We passed the law.

-Now, the the usual argument, and I think it's a bit facile, is well then does that mean they could detain you, Dallas?
+Now, the usual argument, and I think it's a bit facile, is, well, then, does that mean they could detain you, Dallas, if they think you're an enemy spy?

 Yes.

-Now what's to happen?
+Now, what's to happen?

-We're gonna lock up our own people.
+We're going to lock up our own people.

-Again, I would mention FDR, I'd mention Abraham Lincoln, I'd mention a few other presidents.
+I'd mention a few other presidents.

-Uh the argument that you'll never have a day in court is not true.
+The argument that you'll never have a day in court is not true.

-Uh anybody can bring an an action, whether the court will hear it is another thing, but somebody brought an action in the name of these detainees.
+But somebody brought an action in the name of these detainees.

-But more importantly than that, the final analysis whether we should fight a war you know resides with the executive and the legislative branch, and if you don't like it, the ballot box.
+But more importantly than that, the final analysis, whether we should fight a war, resides with the executive and the legislative branch.

 That ought to determine it more than the court.

-Kurt in uh Kennewick, Washington, you are next.
+Kurt in Kennewick, Washington, you are next.

 Hi.